“I don’t think this is a good idea,” Jack replied. He was not too keen on being separated and trapped.

 “Okay.
 Okay.
 You got your fill.
 Let’s focus on what we need to find.”

 Zero sighed.
-He too expected that this was not going to be easy as he thought.
+He, too, expected that this would not be as easy as he thought.
 Sneaking around like a thief was not helping them in their case.

 “Look.
 There is a grandfather clock over there.”
 Agnis pointed.
-At the opposite end of the Minotaur against the wall was a giant grandfather clock that was embedded into the walls.
+At the opposite end of the Minotaur against the wall was a giant grandfather clock embedded in the walls.